mobilemind/OpenInlets/README.md

 * Mobile Safari 7.x or higher
 * Corresponding iOS app

+**NOTE:**
-**NOTE:** Bookmarklets do NOT work in current versions of Google Chrome, Ghostery and DuckDuckGo apps for iOS due to restrictions in those apps on `javascript:` URL bookmarks.
+1. On iOS bookmarklets do NOT work in current versions of Google Chrome, Ghostery and DuckDuckGo apps for iOS due to restrictions in those apps on `javascript:` URL bookmarks.
+2. SearchIn1Password does work on Macintosh OS X Mavericks with Safari or Firefox.

 ## License
 MIT License - <http://www.opensource.org/licenses/mit-license.php>